 Creation Lesson #1 (Genesis 1:1-2)

 In this series we are going to be studying the subject of creation.
 These lessons will take us through the first eleven chapters of Genesis.
-The reason for going this far in Genesis with creation is because there are some changes made concerning the earth and man as a result of the flood in Genesis 6-8, and also the languages are given in chapter 11.
-After that God calls out Abram and begins to set up the Jewish race.
+The reason for going this far in Genesis with creation is because there are some changes made concerning the earth and man resulting from the flood in Genesis 6-8, and the languages are given in chapter 11.
+After that God calls Abram and begins to deal primarily with the Jews.

 As Genesis 1:1 states we know that God is the creator of all things.
 For a moment let us just look at creation from a rational standpoint.
 Dr Peter S. Ruckman taught that there are only 4 possibilities for the earth being here.
 (Theses are listed below)